Healing Leashes for War Vets Pups for Patriots Act – Service Dogs

 Especially from our neighbours to the south…

-American Humane, that country’s first national humane organization, which has been working to support the U.S. military, veterans, and military animals for more than a century, is publicly praising the introduction of H.R.
-3335, the “Pups for Patriots Act of 2017,” by Congressmen Gus Bilirakis (R-FL) and Henry Cuellar (D-TX).
+American Humane is that country’s first national humane organization.
+It’s been working to support the U.S. military, veterans, and military animals for more than a century.
+And is publicly praising the introduction of the “Pups for Patriots Act of 2017,” by Congressmen Gus Bilirakis (R-FL) and Henry Cuellar (D-TX).
 [2]

-The bill “directs the Department of Veterans Affairs to create a pilot program to provide more highly trained lifesaving service dogs to the nation’s veterans struggling to cope with Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI), and establishes the requirement to adhere to national standards on the selection, training, and assessment of the service dogs.”
+The bill “directs the Department of Veterans Affairs to create a pilot program to provide more highly trained lifesaving service dogs to the nation’s veterans.
+Many are struggling to cope with Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI).
+And establishes the requirement to adhere to national standards on the selection, training, and assessment of the service dogs.”

 However, there are obstacles standing in the way for veterans in need of service dogs.
-Waiting lists are unconscionably long at 18 to 24 months, and the training process is time-consuming and expensive, costing as much as $30,000 per dog.
+Waiting lists are unconscionably long at 18 to 24 months.
+Also the training process is time-consuming and expensive, costing as much as $30,000 per dog.

 Congressman Cuellar adds, “Our veterans are some of the bravest men and women alive today.
 It’s our duty as Americans to provide these heroes with the support necessary to aid their adjustment back into everyday life.
 I thank Congressman Bilirakis for his support in helping to introduce this bill.”